jadejin0503/Simply-Business-Dissertation/README.md

 - One-hot Encoding for Categorical Variables
 - Standardization for Numerical Variables
 ### Predictive Modelling
-This part of code is related to the section 5&6 in my report.
-I explained why I selected and how to use them in the report.
+This part of the code is related to section 5&6 in my report.
+I explained why I selected them and how to use them in the report.

 I also checked the distribution of the target variable **decision**.
 The models we fit are: